Voyager-Wise-llc/libmetro/README.md

 libmetro
 ========

+***Note: This is a complete work in progess.
+It right now reads in a really simple file and hasn't been cleaned up at all.
+Been playing with design patterns.
+Def need to write some docs.***

-This library can read and write Metrowerks Library files for  MacOS (System Software) as of Code Warrior 6.
+This library can read and (not yet) write Metrowerks Library files for MacOS (System Software) as of Code Warrior 6.

 Most of the features documented in the CodeWarrior API manual will eventually be supported here.
+Right now only m68k is coded up.

-Hopefully this will be used to translate assembled code in ELF format from more modern compilers into something CodeWarrior can work with natively, or converting into ELF to aid dissasembly in a tool like Ghidra or plain-ol' binutils.
+Hopefully this will be used to translate assembled code in ELF format from more modern compilers into something CodeWarrior can work with natively, or converting MWOBs into ELF to aid dissasembly in a tool like Ghidra or plain-ol' binutils.

 ------